Purchase Kintsugi / Kintsukuroi art - Best

 A Thread Across Faiths

-For those who follow an origin-based religion, whether it be Judaism, Christianity, Islam, Buddhism, Hinduism, or others, the philosophy behind Kintsugi echoes the spiritual call at the heart of all sacred teachings: to embrace humility, to seek wholeness, to repair what has been broken.
+For those who follow an origin-based religion, whether it be Christianity, Judaism, Islam, Buddhism, Hinduism, or others, the philosophy behind Kintsugi echoes the spiritual call at the heart of all sacred teachings: to embrace humility, to seek wholeness, to repair what has been broken.

 The Hebrew concept of Tikkun Olam, the Christian practice of grace and redemption, the Islamic principle of mercy and renewal, and the Buddhist embrace of suffering as a path to enlightenment all point toward a shared moral compass.
 They ask believers not to discard the broken but to heal with compassion, see beauty in imperfection, and transform wounds into wisdom.